What I Want (Dead or Alive song)

-"What I Want" is a song written and recorded by English pop band Dead or Alive.
+"What I Want" is a song written and recorded by the English pop band Dead or Alive.
 It was co-produced by the band and Zeus B. Held and released in August 1983 as the second single from Dead or Alive's debut studio album Sophisticated Boom Boom (1984).

-Background

-The song was not a success when released, peaking at No. 88 in the UK Singles Chart.
+The song was not a success when released, peaking at No. 88 in the UK singles chart.
 After Dead or Alive's UK Top 40 success of "That's the Way (I Like It)", "What I Want" was re-issued in June 1984.
-It did not fare much better during its second chart run, placing only one position higher, at No. 87.
+It placed only one position higher at No. 87.